navpil/generics-are-hard/README.md

 ## deep inheritance

-The `Problem.java` describes what I want to achieve.
+The `Problem` describes what I want to achieve.
 In particular I want to be able to save the object which is down in the deep inheritance hierarchy.

-When inheritance is two layers, there is a natural way of writing generics as described in `NotReallyASolution.java`.
+When inheritance is two layers, there is a natural way of writing generics which is `NotReallyASolution`.

-The Solution.java shows how to solve the problem.
+`Solution` shows how to solve the problem.

-Please note, however, that we can parametrize PersonDao with Freshman and behavior is different for two seemingly the same `PersonDao<Freshman>`.
-We can't prevent PersonDao be _not_ parametrized with FreshmanDao.
+Please note, however, that we can parametrize `PersonDao` with `Freshman` and behavior is different for two seemingly the same `PersonDao<Freshman>`.
+We can't prevent `PersonDao` be _not_ parametrized with `FreshmanDao`.
 Or can we?

 ## builder

 Builder, generics and hierarchy is hard.
-I describe a problem in a `Problem.java`.
-I show the usual solution for the two-level hierarchy in the `NotReallyASolution.java`.
+I describe a problem in a `Problem`.
+I show the usual solution for the two-level hierarchy in the `NotReallyASolution`.
 Why it's not really a solution is described in the class.

-The naive approach of simply merging it with a 'deep inheritance' Solution just did not work as shown in the `NaiveApproach.java`, though it was close.
+The naive approach of simply merging it with a 'deep inheritance' Solution just did not work as shown in the `NaiveApproach`, though it was close.

 What we need is Curiously Recurrring Template Pattern (or, in other words `Comparable<T extends Comparable<T>>`.
-Check this out in `CuriouslyRecurringPatternSolution.java`.
+Check this out in `CuriouslyRecurringPatternSolution`.
 There is still one problem with this solution: I don't know what the Builder is actually parametrized with.

 There is a discussion how to workaround the issue with additional class.

+## fun

+I couln't come up with the better name for this package.
+There are some fun examples through this project, such as `StudentBuilder<StudentBuilder<StudentBuilder<StudentBuilder>>> studentBuilder = new StudentBuilder<>()`, however these do not belong to any logical group.

+Can you guess which `compareTo` methods compile in `NestedComparable`?